SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Requires micro-managing of Gizmo placement when having them follow the player is not ideal

 ### Tier 3: Chrono
 * *A time-based combo class that triggers bonus attacks by attacking at precise moments and can even jump back in time.
-This call is meant to be somewhat challenging to play, but has high potential.*
+This class is meant to be somewhat challenging to play, but has high potential.*
 * Mechanic: Combo Mechanic
   * Shortly after each attack, you will be prompted to attack again.
 If you attack at the right time, your combo will increase by 1.
 If not, the combo breaks.
   * At each multiple of 5 combo points, a flurry of bonus projectiles are unleashed